hargoniX/bachelor/thesis/thesis.typ

     get_wrapped(&array, index);
 }
 ```]
-This changes nothing about the failures that we end up finding but an additional remark
+This changes nothing about the failures that we end up finding, but an additional remark
 about the satisfied cover properties gets added to the output:
 ```
 SUMMARY: